Home » Healing Crystals » List of Healing Crystals » Rock Salt (Halite)

 Rock Salt provides comprehensive holistic benefits across the physical, mental, emotional, and spiritual planes of existence.
 This mineral acts as a universal cleanser that draws out impurities from both the physical body and the surrounding atmosphere.
 On a physical level, it supports electrolyte balance and aids in the absorption of nutrients within the digestive tract.
 Mentally, it encourages clarity and focus by grounding the individual’s energy, while emotionally, it assists in the release of heavy burdens and old attachments.
 Spiritually, it serves as a powerful barrier against psychic interference and negative entities.

 IV.
-Healing Benefits of Rock Salt
+Care and Use of Rock Salt (Halite)

 V. History of Rock Salt